wiggitywhitney/kind-crossplane-gke/README.md

 ```bash
 kubectl api-resources | grep crossplane
 ```
-## Configure Crossplane to create and manage Google Cloud resources
+## Configure Google Cloud so that it can be managed by Crossplane

 Enable authentication to Google Cloud via CLI.
 ```bash